 I am currently a 4th year mathematics student at the University of Cambridge, and an incoming EECS PhD student at UC Berkeley this fall.
-My main interest is in working towards reliable and safely deployable AI systems, with specific interests spanning:
+I am primarily interested in the development of reliable and safely deployable AI systems, with specific interests spanning:

-- Alignment: designing AI systems to be reliable and safe to deploy, with focus areas of misspecification, reward hacking, misgeneralization and robustness.
+- Alignment: Designing AI systems to be reliable and safe to deploy, with a focus on preventing reward misspecification (and subsequent reward hacking) as well as robustness failures due to misgeneralization.

-- Evaluation: evaluating whether a given AI system is aligned and behaves as intended, through scalable oversight and comprehensive behavioral evaluations (with findings then informing the alignment stage).
+- Evaluation: Evaluating whether a given AI system is aligned and behaves as intended, through robust & scalable oversight and comprehensive behavioral evaluations, with findings from evaluations (e.g. discovery of problematic behaviour) informing the alignment stage.

-- Control: mitigating the downstream effects of misalignment through robust inference-time detection and intervention pipelines.
+- Control: Mitigating the downstream effects of misalignment through robust inference-time detection and intervention pipelines during deployment.

 Posts